Shaping the Future with Books 2026

 ABOUT THE EVENT SERIES

 The Shaping the Future series, organised by Intergraf in collaboration with Smithers, highlights key sub-sectors of the European print industry.
 Previous conferences have focused on topics like books, commercial print, magazines, and direct mail.
-In 2026, the focus returns to books — a sector undergoing structural transformation and renewed political relevance.
-Building on the success of the Shaping the Future with Packaging event in 2025, which brought together 110 participants from more than 20 countries, this edition promises to continue advancing industry knowledge and collaboration.
+In 2026, the focus returned to books — a sector undergoing structural transformation and renewed political relevance.
+Building on the success of the Shaping the Future with Packaging event in 2025, which brought together 110 participants from more than 20 countries, this edition promised to continue advancing industry knowledge and collaboration.

 Programme